Canada expands aid programs to fight Omicron, says worse yet to come | Health

 Canada expands aid programs to fight Omicron, says worse yet to come

-Canada will expand support programs to help people and businesses hit by the Omicron variant of COVID-19, Ottawa said on Wednesday, warning people that worse was to come as the virus spreads.
-Theresa Tam, the country's chief public health officer, urged Canadians to take precautions, saying in a news conference that "the situation can rapidly get out of hand anywhere."
+Canada will temporarily expand support programs to help people and businesses hit by the Omicron variant of COVID-19, Ottawa said on Wednesday, warning people that worse was to come as the virus spreads.
+Theresa Tam, the country's chief public health officer, urged Canadians to take precautions, telling a briefing that "the situation can rapidly get out of hand anywhere."

 The highly-contagious Omicron variant has prompted several of Canada's 10 provinces to reimpose restrictions.
+Quebec said on Wednesday that gatherings of people at private homes and restaurants would be cut to six from 10, starting on Sunday.
 "I do not want to minimize ... the fact that we are in for some even tougher times ahead.
 That is true and that is really hard," said Finance Minister Chrystia Freeland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)